WxTu/ITR/README.md

 @inproceedings{ITR2022,
-  title={Initializing Then Refining: A Simple Graph Attribute Imputation Network}, author={Tu, Wenxuan and Zhou, Sihang and Liu, Xinwang and Liu, Yue and Cai, Zhiping and Zhu, En and Zhang, Changwang and Cheng, Jieren}, booktitle={Proceedings of the The Thirty-First International Joint Conference on Artificial Intelligence}, pages={3494-3500}, year={2022}
+  title={Initializing Then Refining: A Simple Graph Attribute Imputation Network}, author={Tu, Wenxuan and Zhou, Sihang and Liu, Xinwang and Liu, Yue and Cai, Zhiping and Zhu, En and Zhang, Changwang and Cheng, Jieren}, booktitle={Proceedings of The Thirty-First International Joint Conference on Artificial Intelligence}, pages={3494-3500}, year={2022}
 }